wikirate/wikirate4py/docs/source/getting_started.rst

     api = wikirate4py.API('you_api_token')

-    # requesting to get details about a specific WikiRate company based on name
+    # requesting to get details about a specific Wikirate company based on name
     # wikirate4py models the response into a Company object
     company = api.get_company('Puma')